 There’s one important part we haven’t mentioned yet: cheese.
 The fastest way to liven-up any vegetable barbeque is a whole lot of Wisconsin Cheese.
 Whether you’re craving classic mozzarella or an Italian herb juustoleipa, your taste buds are guaranteed to be happy.
 Fire up the grill, wash those veggies, and get ready for a delicious, colorful, and nutrient-packed plate.

 Toasted crostini, grilled veggies, and fresh mozzarella meet in this refreshing summertime salad.

 Cheese, veggies, and bread is a combo we’d happily enjoy any time of year, but throw it all on a grill on a sunny day and something magical happens.

 Grilling adds some light smokiness and caramelization to your veggies, which contrasts perfectly with fresh mozzarella.
 The final touch?
 Toasted crostini for some crunchy goodness between bites of mozzarella.

-Crave Brothers Farmstead Classics Fresh Mozzarella – Marinated Ciliegine: let’s start by answering the obvious question: ciliegine means “cherry size” in Italian.
-That means these bite-size balls are the ideal size to snack on while the veggies are on the grill—just try not to eat all of them.
-Crave Brothers marinates their cheese in a special mixture of olive oil and spices to give their traditional mozzarella recipe a bit more of a kick.
+Crave Brothers Farmstead Classics Fresh Mozzarella – Marinated Ciliegine: Let’s start by answering the obvious question: ciliegine means “cherry size” in Italian.
+That means these bite-size mozzarella balls are the ideal size to snack on while the veggies are on the grill.
+(Just try not to eat all of them while getting things ready.)
+Crave Brothers marinates their cheese in a special mixture of olive oil, herbs, and spices to give their traditional mozzarella recipe a bit more of a kick.